Grace Millane murder trial: Tinder match tells jury of 'terrifying' sexual encounter with accused

 10.30am

-One of the accused's lawyers Ron Mansfield has this morning continued to question the account of the witness from their November 2 date last year.
+One of the accused's lawyers, Ron Mansfield, has this morning continued to question the account of the witness from their November 2 date last year.

 Yesterday, she told the court that after being suffocated by the alleged killer during oral sex he made an "almost accusing and quite cold" remark.